DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

    DELAYRANDOM(msec, msec) // randomize the run time between runs
    DONE

-Create EXRAIL TrackManager Functions for Engine Driver Throttle Route {Set} buttons
+Create EXRAIL TrackManager Functions for Engine Driver Throttle Route (Set) buttons
 -----------------------------------------------------------------------------------

 In a EXRAIL Automation script we could Set a Loco Address to a specific track in DC mode and Manually run a preassigned address on the layout.